PaimaStudios/PRC/PRCS/prc-4.md

 ## Rationale

 It's not an AMM.
 In a typical AMM dex, there are liquidity pools and you trade against these pools.
 This is unsuitable for this use-case because a contract on base chain has no means of knowing the state of the game chain so the contract cannot automate market making.
-Instead, buyers have to be sending tokens directly to the sellers.
+Instead, buyers have to be explicitely buying only those tokens that they deem to be valid.

 ### The idea: